 Concept2 is not the only option

-So you wanted a Concept2 rowing machine, been searching and waiting patiently for months and still come up empty-handed?
+So you wanted a Concept2 rowing machine, been searching and waiting patiently for months, and still, come up empty-handed?

 The good news is that there are plenty of other used rowing machines sold online.
 Often you’ll be able to find some great deals on used WaterRowers or used Stamina rowing machines as the brands are less popular than C2.
 They could end up being a cheaper alternative.

 The list doesn’t end there though.
-Check out the best selling rowing machines on Amazon for some inspiration.
+Check out the best-selling rowing machines on Amazon for some inspiration.

-If all else fails and there are no good deals but you really want a Concept2 then it may be time to cough of up the cash and just buy one brand new.
+If all else fails and there are no good deals but you really want a Concept2 then it may be time to cough up the cash and just buy one brand new.
 If that’s an option for you then you can check out the latest prices for C2’s at Rogue Fitness or on Amazon.